Iamdachi/JSON-reader/README.md

 Naturally, used json and xml libraries for that.
 I tried everything to write the code according to SOLID principles.

-Created general interfaces for reader and writer classes to handle different JSON/XML read/write operations.
+Created general interfaces(Base classes really) for reader and writer classes to handle different JSON/XML read/write operations.

 Created Assigner classes that handle room assignment logic.